taddyorg/3s-docs/ComicSeries 50b66b484a3b40abad9f4c4311a6194c/ContentRating a740d9ff98324542a1b7a6ec03e609ae.md

 `COMICSERIES_ADULTS` - Comic is suitable for 18 year olds & above.
 Suitable rating for comics that include gore, graphic violence, profanity, and mild nudity.

 `COMICSERIES_EROTICA` - Comic is suitable for 18 year olds & above.
-Suitable rating for comics that are meant to provide erotic satisfaction.
+Suitable rating for comics that include nudity or are meant to provide erotic satisfaction.